 “It was a lifeline.
 This program gave me some kind of purpose, or drive, or reason to get up.
 There were a lot of days that I contemplated not coming and realized this is where I needed to be,” she says.

 “The soaps made a lot of difference.
 They’re all different and all beautiful.
-It doesn’t seem like any two are the same—a lot like survivors.
-Women and men of domestic violence, we all are similar in some kind of form, but we all have our differences to be celebrated.”
+It doesn’t seem like any two are the same.
+A lot like survivors…we all are similar in some kind of form, but we all have our differences to be celebrated.”

 This is only part of Jewell’s story, in her own words, and shared with her permission.